fuzehq/documentation/pages/walkthroughs/limit.md

 ### Place an order
 You can now place orders against the `orgUserId` we just created.

-To place an order,  you will need to pass the `orgUserId`, along with the `symbol`, `quantity` and the `operation`.
+To place an order,  you will need to pass the `orgUserId`, along with the `symbol`, `quantity`, `price`, `type` and the `operation`

 - `orgUserId`: The user.
 - `symbol`: The currency pair you want to trade.
-- `quantity`: The amount of tokens to buy or sell.
+- `quantity`: The amount of asset to buy or sell.
+- `price`: The limit price for the asset.
+- `type`: `LIMIT` for limit orders.
 - `operations`: BUY or SELL

-So if you want to buy 0.01 BTC for barbara_allen_2, you pass the request below:
+So if you want to buy 0.01 BTC at a price lower than equal to 5000 for barbara_allen_2, you pass the request below:

 ```bash
 POST https://staging.api.fuze.finance/api/v1/trading/ HTTP/1.1